|1||Design & Gameplay Changes|

 Water Shield’s mechanics have also been updated with a huge quality-of-life improvement.
 Our Water Shield now lasts for 60 minutes and has no charges.
 Instead, it simply returns mana to you if you are struck directly by an ability.
 We will have no more maddening Water Shield mini-game in MoP!
 This frees up valuable GCDs that we can use instead on managing our veritable stable of totems.

-In the latest Beta build, Healing Rain can now benefit from Unleash Life (not the additional buff provided by Unleashed Fury, though), which will certainly be the best use of Unleash Life for any encounter where the raid can stack and there is heavy AoE damage to counter.
+Healing Rain can now benefit from Unleash Life (not the additional buff provided by Unleashed Fury, though), which will certainly be the best use of Unleash Life for any encounter where the raid can stack and there is heavy AoE damage to counter.
 Unfortunately the Unleash Life cooldown does not line up well with Healing Rain’s cooldown, but every second Healing Rain could be buffed by 30%.
 Since it is not otherwise a good idea to use Unleash Life on cooldown, this change should encourage us to get more use out of this historically underutilised ability.

 Finally, Earthliving Weapon has received a significant buff compared to its Cataclysm incarnation.
 The Blessing of the Eternals talent has been incorporated baseline into the Earthliving Weapon imbue, and its proc rate on AoE healing has been increased.

 |Riptide, Healing Wave, Greater Healing Wave, Healing Surge, Unleash Life||20%||100%||20%||100%|